NathanCQC/1q-grid-qchem/README.md

 The source code is located in the `grid1q` folder, which contains the `__init__.py`, `main.py`, and `utils.py` files.
 The tests are located in the `tests` folder, which contains the `test_main.py` and `test_utils.py` files.

 The project uses toml for configuration instead of `setup.py`.
 The configuration file is located in `pyproject.toml`.

-The project includes Docker, with a `Dockerfile` located in the root directory.
-The `.dockerignore` file is also located in the root directory.

 The project includes Pyright for static type checking, pre-commit for code formatting, Black for code formatting and Ruff for linting.
 The configuration for these tools is located in the `.pre-commit-config.yaml` and `ruff.toml` files.